mulesoft-catalyst/cicd-gocd-example/README.md

 - The following configs should be configured as part of the pipeline config
 	- Set Stage Name as "build-and-test" in the "Part 3: Stage Details"
 		- We'll skip advance settings since we want to trigger the pipeline for every upcoming change notified by Github
-	- Complete Part: Job and Tasks setting Job Name and giving "mvn package" as the command.
+	- Complete Part: "Job and Tasks" setting Job Name with a meaningful name and entering "mvn package" as the command.
 		- skip advanced settings since we don't need environment variables this time
 	- Click on Save + Edit full config to configure the Deploy Stage

 ## Deploy Stage
-This pipeline will get the packaged application (.jar) deloy it to Anypoint Platform and perform a quick connectivity healthcheck to ensure the application is up and running after deployment.
+This pipeline will get the packaged application (.jar) deploy it to Anypoint Platform and perform a quick connectivity healthcheck to ensure the application is up and running after deployment.
 - From the pipeline configuration
 	- Click on tab "Stages"
 		- Click on "+ Add new stage"